maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 V(C,r) — Lyapunov candidate functional.

-Δφ — operational phase mismatch / synchronization deviation.
+Δφ — operational mismatch of internal structural processes, including but not limited to phase mismatch.

+Structural regeneration is a continuous endogenous process of restoring and maintaining structural integrity and coherence over time.

+Regeneration supports C(t), but is not identical to C(t).

-Coherence, synchronization, and resonance are treated as operational mechanisms supporting C(t), not as identical to structural integrity itself.
+Coherence, synchronization, resonance, regeneration, and recursive continuity are treated as operational mechanisms or processes that may support C(t), but they are not identical to C(t).

----
+Synchronization must not be equated with coherence.

 ## 1. Dynamical System